Billy Griffith (footballer)

 William Charles Griffith (26 December 1880 – 7 May 1949) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

 Football

 Griffith was a full back but was also used as a rover.
 He was a rover in Essendon's 1901 premiership side and a fullback in their 1911 and 1912 triumphs.

-He captained the club from 1907 until 1909 and twice represented Victoria in interstate football, in 1901 and 1902.
+Griffith captained the club from 1907 until 1909 and twice represented Victoria in interstate football, in 1901 and 1902.

+When he retired in 1913 Griffith held the record for most games by a Essendon player, until broken by Dick Reynolds in 1944.

+Honour

-In 1997 he was named on the interchange bench in Essendon's official Team of the Century.
+In 1997 Griffith was named on the interchange bench in Essendon's official Team of the Century.